Detribalization: Australia

-Section 71 of the Welfare Ordinance of 1953 stated that "a person who has the control or management of ward" shall not fail "to provide the ward with reasonable food, shelter, clothing, and facilities for hygiene".
+Section 71 of the Welfare Ordinance 1953 stated that "a person who has the control or management of ward" shall not fail "to provide the ward with reasonable food, shelter, clothing, and facilities for hygiene".
 However, what was constituted as "reasonable" was "governed by delegated legislation and influenced by the ideology of assimilation".
 As a result, "reasonable" was meant to "inevitably reflect a nuclear family structure".
 This preference was made "evident in the reports of [Australian] Patrol Officers."
 Scholars have since argued that "assigning nuclear family names" was "a means of ‘detribalizing’ indigenous Australians at this time".

 Until 1970, Indigenous Australian children were forcibly removed from their families and communities throughout Australia and became part of the Stolen Generations.
 In a 1980 study on European-Australian and Indigenous Australian relations in Western Australia, Kenneth Liberman reflects on how European-Australian settlers imposed their standards of "morality" onto Indigenous Australians, with "the implicit attitude that the best thing which European society could do for Aboriginals was to make Europeans of them".
 According to Australian anthropologist A. P. Elkin, "European society was endeavoring to turn Aboriginal people into individualists" by teaching them the "moral value of work".
 He notes how European-Australian pastoralists forced "Aboriginals living on their stations to perform some sort of token labor before they hand them their government social welfare check," viewed Indigenous children as undisciplined, and perceived their ownership over the land as justifiable based on their alleged superior morality.
 At the time, "the former national Minister of the Interior argued... that it was not only impossible to accept Aboriginal land claims but that it was 'wholly wrong'".

 In a Ted Talk, Stolen Generations survivor Sheila Humphries spoke of being stolen from her parents, the torture and abuse by the nuns who managed the orphanage where she was detained, and the attempts by police officers and doctors to steal her own children from her years later: "My mother was taken, I was taken, they wanted to take my twins".
 In recalling her relationship to her mother, Humphries reflects on the disturbing realities of this era of Australian history which produced cross-generational detachment, trauma, and loss of familial and communal structures for Indigenous people:I woke up one morning, two o'clock in the morning, sobbing my heart out, and my late husband said to me, "What's the matter?"
 All I could say to him at that time was, "I want my mommy.
 I want my mommy."
 He said, "I'll tell you what, [...]
 I'll take you back tomorrow and we'll go and visit her grave".
 So, we went back the next day, and it was like I was going to a funeral for the first time in my life.
 A mother whose name I didn't know, until 30 years later.
 I found out her real name.
 Mother darling had nine different names.
 She was placed in so many institutions, baptized into so many religions, and given so many names.